mithundeb/mithundeb.github.io/_pages/projects.md

 ## Integrated Coastal Modeling (ICoM)
 The [Integrated Coastal Modeling (ICoM)](https://icom.pnnl.gov/) is a multi-institutional and multi-disciplinary project led by PNNL and funded by the DOE Office of Science.
 It has a long-term vision to "deliver a robust predictive understanding of coastal evolution that accounts for the complex, multi-scale interactions among physical, environmental, and human systems".
 In this project, our group's responsibility is to integrate multiple higher-resolution oceanic and atmospheric models to estimate better the impact of extreme flooding events in the future climate.

-This following animation shows the maximum water surface elevation (in meters, NAVD88) during Hurricane Irene (2011)
+This following animation shows an example of the integrated model result: maximum water surface elevation (in meters, NAVD88) in the Delaware Bay during Hurricane Irene (2011)
 <video src="/file/FVCOM_Irene_max_surface_large.mp4" controls="controls" style="max-width: 730px;">
 </video>

-To know more about our model setup & recent publications and presentations, you can visit this [page](/project_info/ICoM/).
+#### To know more about our model setup & recent publications and presentations, you can visit this [page](/project_info/ICoM/).

 ## Tidal Energy Resource Assessment